 While sightseeing in Bangladesh there is constantly so much going on that you will forget to eat and drink.
 Buying some snacks seems easy in a place where they sell 1 million things on the streets but somehow it was not.
 Bring snacks and water.
 If you are lucky you will find someone selling coconuts on the streets!

 Getting a visa on arrival seems a little tricky, as you have to have a couple documents ready: hotel confirmation, invitation letter and return ticket.

-The first two I did not have so I got a little nervous, but in the end as long as you pay the $51 and have a return ticket they are not that fuzzy about not having an invitation letter.
+The first two I did not have so I got a little nervous, but in the end as long as you pay the $51 and have a return ticket they are not that fuzzy about not having an invitation letter or a hotel reservation.